 Coach Core Derbyshire

-The idea to drive forward a Derbyshire Coach Core was born from an identified need through the Towards an Active Derbyshire Strategy to enable and encourage more women and girls to be physically active.
+The idea to drive forward a Derbyshire Coach Core was born from an identified need through the Towards an Active Derbyshire Strategy.
 Our research has also shown that the current workforce in Derbyshire is not diverse or representative of the target groups we are trying to reach.
 So we want to do something about it!

 What type of employers are we looking for?

 We welcome any type of organisation and business that uses sport and physical activity to develop people and communities and who can support an apprentice to develop.
 Examples could be community based organisations, businesses, leisure providers, local authorities etc.